pimcore/web-to-print-bundle/doc/00_Installation.md

 # Installation

 ## Installing processor dependencies
-If you want to use Gotenberg oder Chromium as processor, you need to install additional dependencies.
+If you want to use Gotenberg or Chromium as processor, you need to install additional dependencies.
 For more information and installation informations have a look at [Document Types and Available PDF Processors](01_Doc_Types_and_Available_Processors.md#available-pdf-processors)

 ## Installation Process
 After installing the bundle and the required dependencies of the processor you wish to use, you need to configure the settings under *Settings >  Web-to-Print*.